 Question for ya:

 Who's heard of the legendary referral marketing strategies that sky rocketed the growth of unicorn companies like Dropbox, Paypal, Uber, and Hotmail?

 One more question:

 Who else has read about these referral program ideas and thought: "how the hell can I apply these ideas to my business?"

 Well this post is about referral programs, but it isn't about those companies.

 This post is about peeps like you and me...

-...Who want to build our email lists so we can sell more of our products and programs.
+...Who want to grow our email lists so we can sell more of our products and programs.

 Referral Marketing for the Rest of Us